Vimaser/FRC/readMe.md

 09/10/2023

 - Initial development was completed in a single day with the first push.
 The "About" and "Products" sections remain under construction.
 Successfully set up the CMS environment.

+09/28/2023
+Owner wished for backend for the project.
+Using firebase.
+Ran into TypeErro:db._ since using realtime database this time.
+I'll have to come back to it tomorrow.